 Winemaking in the Srem region is one of the oldest in Europe.
 The wine is an offshoot of fertile land in the jills of Fruška gora for 1700 years, when the first wines were planted by the Roman Emperor Marcus Aurelius Probus of the ancient Sirmium.
 With the arrival of the Turks wine in Srem was almost destroyed.
 Gradually restored and reached full bloom during the Austro-Hungarian rule.
 Fruška gora is famous for its wines, which of course you can try at one of the more than 60 private cellars of wine producers.
 Fertile Pannonian land, centuries of experience in making wine and secret recipes have turned people of the Srem region into the most skillful winegrowers and winemakers, and the town of Sremski Karlovci into something like a “wine capital”.

-Departure from Belgrade at 9am, transfer to Mala Remeta and wine tasting in Deuric winery.
-Wine tasting at Kiš winery.
-Transfer to Sremski Karlovci, a charming wine and baroque town.
+Departure from Belgrade at 9:30, transfer to Mala Remeta and wine tasting with platter in Deuric winery.
+Transfer to Sremski Karlovci, wine tasting at Kiš winery.
 City walking tour - Patriarchy Residence, Ortodox Cathedral, Fountain “Four Lions”, Karlovci Grammar School, Karlovci Theological School.
 After the city tour hiking to the Panoramic spot, a place with an amazing panoramic view of the town of Sremski Karlovci, its cultural and historical monuments, as well as the lowland of Bačka region.
 The most significant part of this spot is an open-air stage which consists of two levels.
 There is also a huge gilded cross built instead of the wooden one that stood there for decades.
-Lunch time near the Danube river.
-Departure to Belgrade.
+Lunch time near the Danube river (optional).
+Departure back to Belgrade.
 End of the program.